TheMeadBrewer/Williamson-Encoder/README.md

 If you benefit from this work, your improvements must remain public.

-See the LICENSE file for full terms.
+See the LICENSE file for the full terms.

 Acknowledgements

-Williamson v93 is the product of sustained iteration, correction, and testing.
+Williamson v93 is the product of sustained iteration, disagreement, correction, and testing.

-This repository exists to preserve that work honestly — including both its successes and its limits.
+This repository exists to preserve that work honestly—both its successes and its limits.

 Final Note